moricho/enhancements/ISSUE_TEMPLATE.md

 # Enhancement Description

-- One-line enhancement description (can be used as a release note):
+- One-line enhancement description (can be used as a release note): Support individual VPA for each pod of DaemonSet
 - Kubernetes Enhancement Proposal: <!-- link to kubernetes/enhancements file; if none yet, link to PR -->
 - Discussion Link: <!-- link to SIG mailing list thread, meeting, or recording where the Enhancement was discussed before KEP creation -->
 - Primary contact (assignee):